-• Seatbelt pretensioners are not designed to activate in minor frontal impacts, in side or rear impacts or in roll-over accidents.
+Seatbelt pretensioners are not designed to activate in minor frontal or side impacts or in rear impacts.

-• The driver's seat and passenger's seat pretensioners and frontal SRS airbag operate simultaneously.
+• The driver's seat and passenger's seat pretensioners and frontal, side or curtain SRS airbags operate simultaneously.

 • Pretensioners are designed to function on a one-time-only basis.
 In the event that a pretensioner is activated, both the driver's and front passenger's seatbelt retractor assemblies must be replaced only by an authorized SUBARU dealer.
-When replacing seatbelt retractor assemblies, use only genuine SUBARU parts.
+When replacing seatbelt retractor assemblies, use only genuine SUBARU parts. • If either front seatbelt does not retract or cannot be pulled out due to a malfunction or activation of the pretensioner, contact your SUBARU dealer as soon as possible.

-• If either front seatbelt does not retract or cannot be pulled out due to a malfunction or activation of the pretensioner, contact your SUBARU dealer as soon as possible. • If the front seatbelt retractor assembly or surrounding area has been damaged, contact your SUBARU dealer as soon as possible.
+• If the front seatbelt retractor assembly or surrounding area has been damaged, contact your SUBARU dealer as soon as possible.